 Naturally, the people at NASA found these results interesting.
 Perhaps they could use trampolines to maintain the physical condition of their astronauts?

 If they did use trampolines, they no longer do.
-NASA found more effective ways to keep the astronauts bones and muscles strong.
+NASA uses more effective ways to keep the astronauts bones and muscles strong.

 The NASA ARED Study